Students constructing wooden frame

 Do you find yourself thinking about how buildings are constructed or imagining what it would be like to be on the job site organizing the construction process?
 If so, Construction Project Management can provide the skills necessary for a career in this industry.

-As you start your two-year degree with Kaskaskia College you will learn the materials and method of residential and commercial construction in addition to blueprint reading.
-As you gain knowledge regarding buildings construction you will tap in to the world of estimating utilizing various softwares such as Microsoft Excel, Bluebeam Revu and Oncenter On Screen Takeoff.
+As you begin your two-year degree at Kaskaskia College, you will study the materials and methods used in residential and commercial construction, along with blueprint reading.
+As your understanding of building construction grows, you will explore the field of estimating using various software tools such as Microsoft Excel, Bluebeam Revu, and On-Screen Takeoff by On Center Software.

 Once you hone your skills at estimating you will take on scheduling (using Microsoft Project) and estimating a small commercial project.
 Contracts, Industry terminology and Construction Law is also an important learning experience gained as a part of this degree.
 Building Information Modeling (BIM) is a commonly practiced method of project coordination and delivery taught though a 3D modeling course.